opulo-inc/ohai/docs/feeder8/oqc/index.md

 ## Update the firmware
 !!!note "This step may have already been completed!"
-	If the motherboard on the feeder already has the feeder-rev-sticker adhered - if so, you may skip this step.
-The PCB should have already been programmed with the latest firmware version.
+	If the motherboard on the feeder already has the feeder-rev-sticker adhered you may skip this step.
+This sticker indicates that the PCB has already been programmed with the latest firmware version.

 * Update the feeder to the latest firmware by connecting it to a UART dongle
 * Upload the code via STM32CubeProgrammer